MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   **YAML: disableCertCheck** - Default is *false*.
 Set to *true* to activate the option.

+- <a name="createBuildIssues">**Log task results as build issues:**</a> When enabled, task results are logged as build warnings/errors in addition to the summary section output.
+This option is enabled by default.

+  **YAML: createBuildIssues** - Default is *true*.
+Set to *false* to deactivate the option.

 ### Task Variables
 In addition to parameters visible in the task UI there are a few variables you can set to affect the tasks behavior: